waveFrontSet/workcalendar/README.md

   [enable
   Kubernetes](https://docs.docker.com/desktop/kubernetes/#enable-kubernetes).

-Then, we can use `devspace` to fire up a development container via the following process.
+Then, we can use `devspace` to fire up development containers via the following process.
 1. Make sure you are in the right context.
 If in doubt, use `devspace use context` and select it again.
 For instance, if you want to use the Docker